 #7 Always have more than one way to find or navigate away from something

-Every user is different; different backgrounds, experiences, impairments or situations.
+Every user is different; different backgrounds, experiences, impairments, and situations.
 We can’t design for every user or scenario, but we can accommodate a wide range of them by creating multiple access and exit points.
 You see this sometimes when an ad pops up or you go to check out for an online order.

 The Bottom Line